jameshughes89/cs101/site/topics/statements/statements.rst

 ===========

 * An **expression** is, roughly, a statement that can be crunched down to a **value**
-* More precisely, an expression is a combination of:
+* More precisely, an expression is a combination of

     * literal values (e.g., ``5``, ``"Hello world"``)
     * variables (e.g., ``some_variable``)
     * operators (e.g., ``+``, ``*``)